-Not only are people too busy to wait a week for shipping these days, but people want their transactions done with the bare minimum of fuss.
+Not only are people too busy to wait a week for shipping these days, but there is also a demand for your customer’s transactions to be done with the bare minimum of fuss.

 Your customers don’t want to get most of the way through the checkout and find that the purple teapot they had their heart sooooo set on, sold out and was the last one available on earth.

 Or that the pricing was advertised incorrectly and it’s now 3x the price they expected.
 That makes for grumpy customers and nasty reviews on social media.

 Or that the colour of the dress turned out to be blue/black when it was advertised as white/gold – if you catch my drift – although that one was certainly open to some interpretation.

 However, when you’ve done everything in your power to manage expectations, make for beautifully seamless transactions for your customers and shipped both carefully and in a timely manner, there’s still one final hurdle to overcome.